madfozjer/onlineshop/README.md

 # Required software

-- Latest Node.JS version is recommended, but you can try different versions ( our team tested on version v22.11.0 )
+- Latest Node.JS version is recommended, but you can try different one ( our team tested on version v22.11.0 )
+- Latest git version is recommended, but you can try different one ( out team tested on version 2.48.1.windows.1 )
 - MongoDB ( refer to SETUP YOUR MONGODB part of instruction for more details )

 # How to setup?